rob-luke/Neuroimaging.jl/docs/src/coord/examples.md

 ## Conversion between coordinates

-To convert between different coordinate systems simply call the ``convert`` function with the first arguments as the desired coordinate system.
+To convert between different coordinate systems simply call the `convert` function with the first arguments as the desired coordinate system.
+The `show` function displays the passed type nicely with domain appropriate units.

 ```@example fileread
-convert(Talairach, location_1)
+show(convert(Talairach, location_1))
 ```

 And we can see that the resulting value is similar to what is provided in the Lancaster 2007 article.